 Learn More About Leave No Trace Principles by clicking the link provided.
 All hikers should follow these guidelines at all times no matter how many legs they have.

-Learn More About Hiking/Backpacking with A Dog!
-Check out the link for a helpful article and talk to your vet before your trip!
+Learn More About Hiking/Backpacking with A Dog! with My Open Country (they give more in depth information and provide a video!) and talk to your vet before your trip!

 Bowie wears a Kurgo Brand Dog Pack Check it Out Here!

 (An Old Lady Dog and Her Pack – picture taken on a winter hike, Bowie doesn’t like posing for pictures much. )